-of Care for Newborn Health
+European Standards of Care for Newborn Health Information brochure european standards of care for newborn health

-Information brochure

 Table of contents

 1. Introduction and background 4

-2. Objectives 6
+I 2.
+Objectives 6

 3. Methodology of the project 6

 4. The 11 Topic Expert Groups 10

-5. Launch of the standards 34
+Ĥ 5.
+Launch of the standards 34

 6. Awards and recognitions 35

-(K) 7.
-Next steps 36
+7. Next steps 36

 8. Supporting organisations 38

 9. Funding 42

 10. EFCNI donation programme 44

 11. Imprint 46

 Babies born preterm do not only have a tough time during the first days or months of life.
 Preterm birth may affect us and our families for a lifetime.

 Lukas Mader, born 1997, at 25 weeks of gestation

-1. Introduction and background

 Medical treatment and care for preterm and ill newborn babies varies to a large extent between European countries.
 While in one country a high percentage of all babies born extremely preterm die, in other countries babies born at exactly the same age have a high chance of survival.

 But the massive differences are not only limited to survival: In some countries, preterm birth is also more commonly associated with chronic motor and mental disabilities than in others.
 This effect is reinforced by the fact that, in some parts of Europe, follow-up care for these vulnerable children is not organised in a structural manner or is even non-existing.

-With the high degree of inequity in health-care provision, harmonised definitions and clear regulations for infrastructures, medical processes, care procedures, and capabilities of staff are needed in order to be able to compare and adjust the conditions of care in Europe.
+With the high degree of inequity in healthcare provision, harmonised definitions and clear regulations for infrastructures, medical processes, care procedures, and capabilities of staff are needed in order to be able to compare and adjust the conditions of care in Europe.
 (1,2) There is a high and growing prevalence of preterm birth in Europe, and the short- and long-term medical and social consequences as well as the tangible and intangible burden for the patients, the families and for healthcare systems are immense.
 Therefore, there is a compelling need to ensure that high-level care is equally accessible everywhere and for everyone.

 The European Standards of Care for Newborn Health address the disparities in the organisation of care, the education of healthcare professionals, and the structure and provision of care for preterm and ill babies.
 (1)

 The project promotes equitable and high levels of care for preterm and ill babies throughout Europe by a systematic approach in terms of a multi-stakeholder involvement from scratch, the involvement of patient (parent) organisations, the broadness of topics, and a multi-level dissemination strategy.
 Every single aspect of the project will have a significant impact on the lives of these vulnerable patients, their families, and eventually on the whole European society.

+Λ

 Multi-level dissemination strategy

+Multi-stakeholder involvement

 project is promoted to its stakeholders and audience at scientific congresses and parliamentary events.
-Moreover, the social media campaign "11 months - 11 topics" raises awareness of the different realthcare topics covered by a project and of the protistiself among parents, thcare professionals,
+Moreover, the social media campaign "11 months - 11 topics" raises awareness of the different healthcare topics covered by the project and of the proect itself among parents, ealthcare professionals, d other stakeholders. project joins forces with about 220 professionals of different areas and parent representatives from more than 30 countries.
+Additionally, NGOs, healthcare societies, media and industry representatives, as well as political decision makers have been involved in the project right from the beginning.